Technological singularity: Technological limiting factors

 Martin Ford postulates a "technology paradox": most routine jobs could be automated with a level of technology inferior to that required for a singularity.
 This would cause massive unemployment and plummeting consumer demand, which would eliminate the incentive to invest in the technology required to bring about the singularity.
 Job displacement is no longer limited to the types of work traditionally considered "routine".

 Theodore Modis and Jonathan Huebner argue that the rate of technological innovation has not only ceased to rise but is actually now declining.
 Evidence for this decline is that the rise in computer clock rates is slowing, even while Moore's prediction of exponentially increasing circuit density continues to hold.
 This is due to excessive heat buildup from the chip, which cannot be dissipated quickly enough to prevent it from melting when operating at higher speeds.
 Advances in speed may be possible in the future by virtue of more power-efficient CPU designs and multi-cell processors.

 Microsoft co-founder Paul Allen has argued that there is a "complexity brake": the more progress science makes toward understanding intelligence, the more difficult it becomes to make additional progress.
 A study of the number of patents shows that human creativity does not show accelerating returns, but in fact, as suggested by Joseph Tainter in The Collapse of Complex Societies, a law of diminishing returns.
-The number of patents per thousand peaked in the period from 1850 to 1900, and has been declining since.
+The number of patents per thousand of technical workers peaked in the period from 1850 to 1900, and has been declining since.
 The growth of complexity eventually becomes self-limiting, and leads to a widespread "general systems collapse".